lunardao/dao/README.md

 - LunarDAO has 6 [Stewards](https://wiki.lunardao.net/governance.html#stewards) (core-team members, founders) at the time of launch.
 - Several externals are supporting with design, administration, legal questions, web3 development and translations.
-- A management/admin fee of 0.5% is sent to core-team multi-sig wallet (ETH: 0xAb501a8Eb58c9780eb04D683feB504fcE391A2DD).
-This fee is calculated from:
+- A management/admin/dev fee is sent to core-team multi-sig wallet (ETH: 0xAb501a8Eb58c9780eb04D683feB504fcE391A2DD).
+Management fee calculation:
-    a) The initial tribute of every new member.
+    a) Entry: 0.25% from the initial tribute of every new member.
-    b) With execution of every investment.
+    b) Investment: 0.5% of every investment execution (after vote+grace period).
 - To fund further expences and costs an LIP is submitted and voted upon.

 ## Fund Management